cs3110/textbook/_sources/chapters/interp/exercises.md

 * `parse "3+"`

 <!--------------------------------------------------------------------------->
-{{ ex1 | replace("%%NAME%%", "parser.ml and lexer.ml")}}
+{{ ex1 | replace("%%NAME%%", "generated parser and lexer")}}

+Run OCamlbuild to generate the parser and lexer in the `_build` directory.

-Open `_build/parser.ml`, which is the module generated automatically by menhir from `parser.mly`.
+Open `parser.ml`, which is the module generated automatically by menhir from `parser.mly`.
 Skim through the file to appreciate not having to write the parser yourself.

-Also open `_build/lexer.ml`, which is the module generated automatically by ocamllex from `lexer.mll`.
+Also open `lexer.ml`, which is the module generated automatically by ocamllex from `lexer.mll`.
 Skim through the file to appreciate not having to write the lexer yourself.

 <!--------------------------------------------------------------------------->
 {{ ex2 | replace("%%NAME%%", "simpl ids")}}